Skip to main content

 • Be combined with other grades in order to meet administrative requirements for awarding levels according to student performance.

 Grading is a high stakes activity, the results of which students use to define themselves as learners.
 It is also a highly subjective activity of interpretation that relies heavily on wisdom of practice.
-Interpreting and grading student learning relies upon careful upfront planning and can be significantly enhanced when students become agents of the assessment process, as Self Assessors or Peer Assessors.
+Interpreting and grading student learning relies upon careful upfront planning and can be significantly enhanced when students become agents of the assessment process, as self-assessors or peer assessors.

 Giving assessment feedback to students is integral to their learning and thus needs to be planned as a fundamental part of the assessment design.
 Just as feedback to students is a key step in the cycle of assessment AS learning for them, so too the process of grading and giving feedback is a key step in assuring overall assessment quality and improvement.